VascoJ2000/SegSoft_Instructions/README.md

 You shouldn't use fetch here, send user directly to link.

-You will receive back a: redirectUri??code=CODE&state=STATE
+You will receive back a: redirectUri?code=CODE&state=STATE

+* redirectUri is your URL
+* code is the authorization code
+* state can be ignore, it is a check for csrf attacks

 Which then u can use on the next step